 Oregon initially adopted a wolf plan in 2005.
 Now the state plan is poised to take on increased importance if the federal government completes its effort to remove Endangered Species Act protections for wolves in the lower 48 states.

-There are now at least 137 wolves in Oregon, according to biologists’ latest count, and they have populated the Wallowas in state’s northeastern corner, found a home in the forests of Mount Hood and roamed as far as the southern Oregon coast.
+, and they have populated the Wallowas in state's northeastern corner, found a home in the forests of Mount Hood and roamed as far as the southern Oregon coast.
 That’s after a few wolves first wandered in a decade ago following recovery efforts in neighboring states.

 “For someone like me, who has looked forward to seeing wolves living free on our landscape, it’s time to celebrate,” commissioner Holly Akenson told a crowded hearing room in Salem.
 Akenson, a wildlife biologist who has studied wolves, lives in Wallowa County, the heart of wolf territory.

 There was little celebration in the nine-hour affair, however, as ranchers and environmentalists took turns giving impassioned testimony and commissioners attempted rewriting key portions of the plan on the fly.

 At one point, commissioner Mary Wahl expressed concerns that they were moving too quickly on complex changes to wolf policy, particularly involving issues of controlled wolf hunts.

 “I’m not sure at the end of the day I’ll be able to explain what we just did,” she cautioned fellow commissioners.
 “This should be simpler.”

 In the end, they changed little of the plan drafted by agency staff.
 Ranchers and hunters mostly supported a plan that environmentalists rejected wholesale, even withdrawing from policy negotiations in the months leading up to Friday's vote.

 The commission approved the plan 6-1, with commissioner Greg Wolley in opposition.